 People that do not suffer from pain usually only need smaller doses to reach a high.
 Some people use 50 mg, while others need 100 mg or 200 mg.
 But those that take it for medicinal purposes can just as well experience a Tramadol high, although probably at higher doses.

 Some people snort Tramadol to achieve much faster results.
 When passing through the mucus in the nasal passage, the molecules skip the liver and get directly into the bloodstream.
 From the blood, they cross the blood-brain barrier and arrive promptly to the brain.

 Tramadol shares some effects with morphine and heroin, although much weaker.
-You can expect to feel the following:
+One can expect to feel the following:

 - A state of relaxation and sleepiness

 Unpleasant sensations can also occur either during or right after the desired ones faded.

 - Fatigue or fainting